Perfume Longevity Estimator

 Why does the same perfume last longer on some people?

-Should I spray clothes or skin?
+Should I spray my clothes or my skin?